weaversa/cryptol-course/labs/Demos/Sudoku.md

     squares = [ join sq | sq <- groupBy`{3} (join regions) ]
 ```

-> The function valid receives 9 rows; and calls check on all these
+> The function `valid` receives 9 rows; and calls check on all these
 > rows, columns, and the squares.
 Columns are easy to compute: we
-> simply use Cryptol’s transpose primitive.
-The squares are slightly
+> simply use Cryptol’s `transpose` primitive.
+The squares are
-> more tricky, but not particularly hard.
-We first group all the rows
+> slightly more tricky, but not particularly hard.
+We first group all
-> in length 3 segments, and transpose these to align them, thus
+> the rows in length 3 segments, and transpose these to align them,
-> forming the regions.
-Then the squares are simply grouping of the
+> thus forming the regions.
+Then the squares are simply grouping of
-> regions 3 elements at a time.
+> the regions 3 elements at a time.
 It’s a good exercise to precisely
 > work out how the squares are formed using the above code, something
 > we encourage the interested reader to do on a rainy afternoon..

 **INTERJECTION**

-We can use `all` again here to simplify `valid`:
+We can use `all` and `map` here to simplify `valid`:

 ```
 valid' : SudokuBoard -> Bit
 valid' rows = all check (rows # columns # squares) where
     columns = transpose rows
-    regions = transpose [ groupBy`{3} row | row <- rows ]
+    regions = transpose (map groupBy`{3} rows)
-    squares = [ join sq | sq <- groupBy`{3} (join regions) ]
+    squares = map join (groupBy`{3} (join regions))

 valid_equiv:
     SudokuBoard -> Bit